R21Digital/Project-MorningStar/README.md

 `extract_quest_log_from_screenshot()` first runs OCR so the text can be passed to `is_step_completed`.

-## Quest Automation

-The quest engine now exposes `execute_with_retry(step_id, max_retries=3, fallback=None)`.
+## 🛠️ Smart Retry Logic

-Use this helper when a quest step might intermittently fail.
-It repeatedly calls `execute_quest_step(step_id)` until the step succeeds or the maximum number of retries is reached.
+Use `execute_with_retry(step, max_retries=3)` whenever a quest step might intermittently fail.
+The helper calls `execute_quest_step(step)` until it returns ``True`` or the retry limit is reached.
+By default the step is tried three times.
+If every attempt fails, the function returns ``False`` (or invokes the optional ``fallback`` callback when provided).

-If all attempts fail and a `fallback` function is provided, that callable is invoked with the step identifier.
-The return value of the fallback determines if execution should continue.

-Retry events are written to `logs/retry_log.txt` in CSV format.
-Each line contains the timestamp, step id, attempt number, and the error message:
+All retry attempts are logged to `logs/retry_log.txt` in CSV format.
+Each line records the timestamp, step id, attempt number and error message:

 ```
 2023-01-01T00:00:00, open_door, 1, false result
 ```

-The log file lets you monitor repeated failures and refine your fallback strategies.
+Review this file to identify repeated failures and refine your fallback strategies.

 ## Getting Started